The Bewitched Tailor

 The Bewitched Tailor דער פֿאַרכישופֿטער שנײַדער), also translated as The Enchanted Tailor, and The Haunted Tailor is a novelette by Sholem Aleichem.

 Plot

 The frame of the story is that a tailor Shimen-Elye from the village of Zlodeyevke goes to buy a she-goat, but on his way back the innkeeper substitutes it with a he-goat.
-When Shimen-Elye goes back to the seller to complain about the wrong goat, the innkeeper switches the goats back, and this happens several times, until Shimen-Elye goes crazy.
+At home it was found that Shimen-Elye brought a wrong kind of a goat.
+When he goes back to the seller to complain about the wrong goat, the innkeeper switches the goats back, and this happens several times, until Shimen-Elye goes crazy.

 Discussion

 Initially it was published in a chapbook titled A mayse on an ek ("A story without end") in Warsaw in 1901, with the subtitle "Aroysgenumen fun an altn pinkes un baputst" ("taken from an old community book and embellished") (Warsaw: Bildung, 1901/1902, 1903/1904), 60 pp. Jeremy Dauber comments that Sholem-Aleichem's notes suggest that he planned three stories "without end": "a story with a corpse" (made into Eternal Life), "a story with a golem", and "a story with a goat" (made into The Bewitched Tailor).
 It is suggested that the latter one was based on a story by Isaac Meir Dik (1814-1893) from his mayse-bikhlekh (storybooks), how a rarity, titled Oyzer Tsinkes un di tsig (Oyzer Tsinkes and the She-Goat, 1868).

 David Roskies writes that The Bewitched Tailor is the only attempt of Sholem Aleichem in a stylized folk tale and gives a detailed commentary on the story: its language, allusions, and meaning.